Bank Of Montreal: Comprehensive Analysis And Today's Value Vs. The Great Recession

 The market is pricing in a worse-than-2008 type of crisis, but the data related to BMO doesn't reconcile with that.
 We expect a 12-25% hit to EPS for at least a couple quarters and potentially for all of 2020.
 Including this sharp decline, BMO trades at 9x EPS multiple compared to a historical average of 12x to 14x.
 Once earnings stabilize back to 2019 levels, which we suspect will occur in 2021, a 12x multiple on $6.30 EPS results in a target sell price of $75.60 or >51% higher than today's close.

 Our Crisis Buy Range for BMO is reserved for subscribers, but we wrote this article when it was within the range.
 Despite the market's recent rally, the stock remains at the upper end of what we consider a very favorable long-term entry point.
 Our lead portfolio has purchased shares in BMO in the $60s and $50s and plans on allocating more if the stock touches its 52-week lows.
-He maintains significant personal investments in Royal Bank of Canada (NYSE:RY), Toronto-Dominion (NYSE:TD), and BMO.
+We maintain significant personal investments in Royal Bank of Canada (NYSE:RY), Toronto-Dominion (NYSE:TD), and BMO.
 We like the other Canadian banks as well but prefer these three.
 We reserve risk ratings for subscribers, but our confidence in BMO in the near and long term is evident throughout the article.

 Want to take advantage of the sell-off but worried about choosing the wrong stock or buying too early?